 Key West Fishing Charters:

-- No website trip broker, booking agent, concierge, fuel or credit card charges to deal with.
-We always catch fish 100% guaranteed.
-Save up to 30% by booking direct.
+No website trip broker, booking agent, concierge, fuel or credit card charges to deal with.

 4 hrs $700, 6 hrs $900, 8 hrs $1100

-Rates are for private trips for up to 6 people but 4 or less is recommended.
+Rates are for private trips for up to 6 people, but 4 or less is reccomended.
 Credit cards are accepted.
 If you have a group of 6 or more people, I can arrange a multi boat trip with other owner/operator guides like myself.
 There is no sales tax or credit card charge on fishing trips.
-If you book through a booking service or concierge, expect to pay 20-30% more.

 Call Capt.
 Taylor Williams at 305-923-6977 or send an email with the day or dates you are interested in.
 You can email me with the form below to get started.

 Offshore: Key West's offshore waters provide some of the best fishing in the world.
 Species such as sailfish, dolphin, tuna, wahoo, and marlin can be caught by trolling, drifting live baits, or anchoring and chumming with live pilchards.
 People come from all over the world to fish Key West's offshore waters.
 Mild temperatures and a consistent gulf stream current make it one of the best places to fish in the world.

 Reef and Wreck: Fishing with live and dead bait, at anchor or drifting for grouper, snapper, jacks, mackerel, barracuda, and sharks.
 Also, spawning fish congregate at certain times of the year on the main reef line or the bar, Key West's second slightly deeper reef.
 This can be an excellent way to target permit, mangrove and mutton snappers.
 This type of fishing provides the best opportunity to catch a variety of species.